 MEGA-Share is a game play methodology invented by us that allows a player of one of our table games to share in the winnings of a jackpot together with other players.
 An example of this concept would be when multiple table game players are playing in a casino and one of them obtains a winning hand entitling them to a jackpot, the event also triggers a second MEGA-Share jackpot that is divided among all players who qualified for MEGA-Share.
 MEGA-Share rewards the other players playing on other tables, other games, or even other casinos with a share of the MEGA-Share jackpot, provided that they placed a qualifying MEGA-Share wager.

 e-Tables.
 In February 2011, we entered into a definitive agreement to license the worldwide rights, excluding Oklahoma, Kentucky and the Caribbean, to the TableMAX e-Table system and simultaneously obtained the e-Table rights to the casino table games Caribbean Stud, Caribbean Draw, Progressive Blackjack, Texas Hold’em Bonus and Blackjack Bullets.
 See Note 18.
 The TableMAX e-Table system is a fully automated, dealer-less, multi-player electronic table game platform.
-These platforms allow us to offer our table game content in markets where live table games are not permitted, such as racinos, video lottery and arcade markets.
+These platforms will allow us to offer our table game content in markets where live table games are not permitted, such as racinos, video lottery and arcade markets.
 Our e-Table product enables the automation of certain components of traditional table games such as data collection, placement of bets, collection of losing bets and payment of winning bets.
 This automation provides benefits to both casino operators and players, including greater security and faster speed of play, reduced labor and other game related costs and increased profitability.

 NOTE 2.
 SIGNIFICANT ACCOUNTING POLICIES

 This summary of our significant accounting policies is presented to assist in understanding our financial statements.
 The financial statements and notes are representations of our management team, who are responsible for their integrity and objectivity.
 These accounting policies conform to Generally Accepted Accounting Principles (“GAAP”) and have been consistently applied to the preparation of the financial statements.
 In the case of the TableMAX arrangement, since TableMAX currently reimburses us for all out-of-pocket operating losses, and monthly expenses have consistently exceeded revenues, we do not treat these revenues as normal revenues to us.
-On a monthly basis, we net the revenues against the expenses resulting in the difference which is used to invoice TableMAX for reimbursement.
+On a monthly basis, we net the revenues against the expenses in a balance sheet account resulting in the difference which is used to invoice TableMAX for reimbursement.